PeterJBurke/OverIrvine/README.md

 ## Notes

 Add your Twitter keys and location in lat/long to `config` and rename as `config.ini` before running.
+Also for AWS IOT add your certificates keys etc in the /keys directory and then put the filename in the config.ini file.
+(No quotes.)
 The `./runbot.sh` script will launch the looping script `run_tracker.sh` (which ensures the tracker python code is running) as a background task with no interaction.
 Use `tail -f nohup.out` to monitor operations. `pkill -f tracker` will shut down the bot.

+Cat data.txt will show you a list of planes that were within range.

 ## Forked from the [AboveTustin](https://github.com/kevinabrandon/AboveTustin) code written by
 * [Kevin Brandon](https://github.com/kevinabrandon)